LeftistTachyon/f1-elo/README.md

 If you want to see historical ratings, here you go (it's kinda shaky, MB):
 ![Historical rating animation of Formula One drivers.](https://github.com/LeftistTachyon/f1-elo/blob/master/ratings.gif)

+(There are equivalent versions for the constructors, but I'm too bothered to try to show them here.)

+Comparatively, Lewis Hamilton seems to have the highest Elo gap ever (235.2, equating to a 71.2% "win rate" or placing on average 6th in a field of 20 competitors), followed by Michael Schumacher (192.4) and Juan Manuel Fangio (123.2).
+However, Max Verstappen seems to be quickly closing in on Hamilton's historic lead with his recent streak.